MattterSteege/DynamicGrid/Docs/ADDING_PLUGINS.md

 const grid = new DynamicGrid({
     plugins: {
         string: new stringTypePlugin(), //is registered by default (can override by custom plugin)
-        number: new numberTypePlugin(), //is registered by default (can override by custom plugin)
+        number: new NumberTypePlugin(), //is registered by default (can override by custom plugin)
         boolean: new booleanTypePlugin(), //is registered by default (can override by custom plugin) }
 });